luotianze666/luotianze666.github.io/_pages/about.md

 <h1 style="margin-bottom: 20px;">About Me</h1>

-I am a senior undergraduate student majoring in Artificial Intelligence (Yao Class) at the <a href="https://iiis.tsinghua.edu.cn/en/">Institute for Interdisciplinary Information Sciences (IIIS)</a>, <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, where I am also minoring in Mathematics.
+I am a senior undergraduate student majoring in Artificial Intelligence at the <a href="https://iiis.tsinghua.edu.cn/en/">Institute for Interdisciplinary Information Sciences (IIIS)</a>, <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, where I am also minoring in Mathematics.

 My research interests are centered on advancing the frontiers of generative models across a broad range of data modalities, including, but not limited to, image, video, audio, speech, and language.